liuliqiang/redisbeat/README.md

         $ celery worker -A tasks -l info

-2. start the beat by:
+2. start the celery beat with `RedisScheduler` as scheduler:

         $ celery beat- A tasks -S redisbeat.RedisScheduler

 # Configuration

-Configuration for `redisbeat` is similar to the original celery config for beat.
+Configuration for `redisbeat` is similar to the original celery configuration for beat.
-You can configure as:
+You can configure `redisbeat` as:

 ```python